In this article

 Glycerin is a sweet, non-toxic compound.
-It is used as a humectant to thicken the gel and help the strips stay in place.
+It acts as a humectant to thicken the gel and help the strips stay in place.

-Acrylates Copolymer is another common ingredient in cosmetics.
-It is used to bind the gel and keep the strip in one piece.
+Acrylates copolymer is another common ingredient in cosmetic products, including whitening strips.
+It binds the gel and keeps the strips in one piece.

 Sodium hydroxide is also known as lye or caustic soda.
-It is commonly used in food preparation.
-It is used in the whitening strip to adjust the pH to neutral.
+It’s commonly used in whitening strips to adjust the pH to neutral.

-Sodium saccharin is an artificial sweetener used to improve taste.
+Sodium saccharin is an artificial sweetener used to improve the taste.

-Here are the pros and cons of using whitening strips:
+Here are the basic instructions for applying at-home whitening strips:

 See NewMouth’s top 10 teeth whitening products of 2022.